A Wander Round Wodehouse

 Story Sharing at the Library

 We have increased the storytelling sessions for children to twice a month on Saturday mornings run by local story tellers Marion Leeper and Friends of Milton Road Library Volunteers.
 These sessions are held on the second and fourth Saturday of each month.
-The next one on Saturday 24th June will be at a special time of 2.30pm as part of our 80th anniversary celebration.
+The next ones are on Saturdays 14th and 28th October.

 Come and hear stories from all round the world and leave with a joke, riddle or song to take home.
 Story sharing is an ancient artform which continues to this day as a vibrant part of culture throughout the world.